-Selecting right resume format is a very first and important step.
-It is very important for you to highlight that sections which are most required for the job.
+Selecting the right resume format is a very first and important step.
+It is very important for you to highlight those sections which are most required for the job.
 Different resume format highlight different aspects.

 - Chronological– It mainly highlights your relevant experience, this format lists your experience first and then the qualification in reverse order means most recent first.

 - Functional – It mainly highlight skills and recommended for those who are seeking a career change.